HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Multiple Views and styleCodes

 Sharing documents requires different views based on user needs.
 HL7 Relevant and Pertinent Survey highlights the need to enhance CDA document rendering.
 CDA uses XML stylesheets with @styleCode, as defined by IHE's MCV Profile.
-Refer to [IHE Multiple Content Views (MCV) Profile](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_MCV.pdf)for details and examples.
+Refer to [IHE Multiple Content Views (MCV) Profile](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_MCV.pdf) for details and examples.

 Implementers should use MCV Profile's @styleCode values for consistency in rendering human-readable content, covering codes, dates, dateTimes, alerts, and more.
 These values enhance clinical content rendering features, ensuring information is not omitted or obscured unless a specific rendering view calls for it.